oneapi-src/oneAPI-samples/Tools/Advisor/matrix_multiply_advisor/README.md

 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

-### Running Samples In Intel&reg; DevCloud
-Running samples in the Intel&reg; DevCloud requires you to specify a compute node.
-For specific instructions, jump to [Run the Matrix Multiply Advisor sample on the DevCloud](#run-matmul-advisor-on-devcloud).

 ## Using Visual Studio Code* (Optional)

 You can use Visual Studio Code (VS Code) extensions to set your environment,